hoprnet/hoprnet/packages/ethereum/README.md

 10. Script migration:

 - `hardhat accounts` turns into `make get-account-balances environment-name=<name of the meta environment> environment-type=<type of environment, from development, staging, to production> account=<address to check>`

+11. `ETHERSCAN_API_KEY` contains the value of "API key for Gnosisscan", as our production and staging environment is on Gnosis chain.
+The reason why it remains "ETHERSCAN" instead of "GNOSISSCAN" is that foundry reads `ETHERSCAN_API_KEY` as an environment vairable for both `forge verify-contract` and `forge script`, which can not be configured in the foundry.toml file